Pasindu-sd/Cybersecurity-Notes/week-15.md

-# 🛡️ GDPR Basic Concepts, Cybercrime and the law of the world, Information Security Principles
+# 🛡️ GDPR Basic Concepts, Cybercrime and the law of the world, Information Security Principles, Sri Lankan Cyber ​​Laws

 ---